This component plays nice with Dropdown and Layout`s sidebar slot.

 </x-menu>

-Active state
+Enabled state

 You can manually define the active menu item by placing active attribute and choose a custom active color with active-bg-color attribute.